dfelinto/blender-manual/manual/modeling/meshes/retopology.rst

 Voxel
 -----

-The Voxel Remesher uses an OpenVDB to generate a new manifold mesh from the current geometry.
+The Voxel Remesher uses OpenVDB to generate a new manifold mesh from the current geometry.
 It produces a mesh with perfectly even distributed topology and it does not have any performance penalty once the new mesh is calculated.
-This makes the voxel remesher great for sculpting has it is possible to sculpt at a much higher level of detail than using other features like dyntopo which often adds more performance overhead.
+This makes the voxel remesher great for sculpting as it is possible to sculpt at a much higher level of detail than using other features like dyntopo which often adds more performance overhead.